TobiasPSP/doneland_sources/Components/Human Interface/Rotary Encoder/manual/README.md

   // remember current state for next time prev_CLKstate = CLKstate;

+  // monitor the button press (pressing on knob):

-  // pins are HIGH by default and switch to LOW when a switch contacts GND: buttonState = digitalRead(SW_PIN);
+  // pins are HIGH by default (pulled up)
+  // they switch to LOW when a switch activates (connects to GND): buttonState = digitalRead(SW_PIN);
   if (buttonState != prev_buttonState)
   {